Guest post from Liz of The Quick Journey

 These are simple ways to pinch pennies and not feel too restricted.
 They have worked great for our family and I hope they work for yours as well!

-Do you have anything to add to my list?
+What would add to my list?

 Liz is a stay-at-home, homeschooling momma to four precious kiddos.
 She finds joy in the little moments and enjoys spending her evenings snuggled up with her handsome “high school sweetheart” hubby.
 Liz blogs at The Quick Journey where she shares her journey through motherhood.